UAE's Amal Spacecraft Rockets Toward Mars in Arab World 1st

 At Mohammed bin Rashid Space Center in Dubai, Emirati men in their traditional white kandora robes and women in their black abayas watched the liftoff.
 As its stages separated, a cheer went out from men seated on the floor.
 They began clapping, one using his face mask, worn due to the coronavirus pandemic, to wipe away a tear.

 “It was great to see everything going according to schedule today.
 It looks like things are all on track.
-It’s a huge step in terms of space exploration to have a nation like the UAE taking that giant leap to send a spacecraft to Mars,” said Fred Watson, Australia's astronomer-at-large.
+It’s a huge step in terms of space exploration to have a nation like the UAE taking that giant leap to send a spacecraft to Mars,” astronomer Fred Watson said.
 “Being on route to a planet like Mars is an exceptional achievement.”

 A newcomer in space development, the UAE has successfully put three Earth observation satellites into orbit.
 Two were developed by South Korea and launched by Russia, and a third — its own — was launched by Japan.